 - I want to be a teacher and have a degree, but not in education: Learn about New Hampshire’s Alternative Certification Process and Programs

-- I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs or Doctorate Education Programs and Information.
+- I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs, Education Specialist Programs, or Doctorate Education Programs

 New Hampshire Teacher Education Requirements

-Candidates for initial teacher certification in New Hampshire typically complete the traditional course of licensure by completing an educator preparation program at an accredited educational institute.
-The program must be approved by the New Hampshire State Board of Education.
-In addition, once a student completes the required preparation program, he or she must be recommended by the Chairperson of the Education Department at his or her university.
+Candidates for initial teaching certification in New Hampshire must complete a bachelor’s degree and an educator preparation program approved by the New Hampshire Department of Education.
+In addition, once a student completes the required preparation program, he or she must be recommended for licensure by his or her university.

 New Hampshire Teacher Testing Requirements